 |

-UX leadership on a multi-year digital overhaul, improving cashflow visibility, streamlining workflows, and embedding UX as a strategic function.
+I lead UX design and research on a digital transformation programme, improving cashflow visibility, streamlining workflows, and embedding UX thinking as a strategic function.

 Inchcape is a 170-year-old maritime services provider with global reach, but its internal workflows were outdated, fragmented, and deeply manual.
 Processes differed by region, finance and operations weren’t in sync, and systems relied heavily on spreadsheets, inboxes, and siloed knowledge.